 - Insure against malpractice lawsuits with appropriate malpractice insurance

-- Insure against everything else with umbrella insurance.
+- Insure against most anything else with umbrella insurance.

 Don’t spend money insuring things you can afford to replace yourself, like your cell phone and other electronics.
 Insure against catastrophes, not inconveniences.